EuroProofNet/europroofnet.github.io/_pages/WG4/Sep22/program.md

 - 10:00 [Reuben Rowe](https://www.cs.rhul.ac.uk/home/rrowe/) <!--30'-60'--> (Royal Halloway University of London), Refactoring OCaml

+I will report on our work implementing automatic refactoring techniques for the OCaml programming language.
+As a simple case study, we look at renaming value bindings (e.g. functions).
+This turns out to be surprisingly tricky, largely because of OCaml's powerful module system.
+Our solution is to define an abstract semantics that captures when different declarations in an OCaml program denote or refer to the "same" function, and thus must all be renamed together.

+The challenges we describe should be inherited by proof assistants that adopt similar module systems, like Coq and Agda, and thus our approach should be applicable there too.

 - 10:30 CLAS coffee break

 - 11:00 [Fabian Huch](https://www21.in.tum.de/team/huch/) (Technical University of Münich) and [Yiannis Stathopoulos](https://www.cl.cam.ac.uk/~yas23/) (University of Cambridge), Finding facts in large formalization libraries: two Isabelle/AFP attempts <!--45'-->